-International companies that want to expand into South Africa will find many pros to hiring a South Africa employer of record.
-Advantages include:
+International companies that want to expand into South Africa will find many advantages of hiring a South Africa employer of record.

 It ensures the employment of South Africa-based staff is compliant with South African employment legislation – understanding the laws of other countries can be difficult for international organisations to do, and an EOR removes the difficulty with having expertise in these areas

 An employer of record, being bound by contract to deliver the highest quality service, may be more reliable than a salaried employee due to the extra accountability

 It may make it easier for international organisations to retain South African employees due to in-country management

 Companies save time that would otherwise be used to handle their South Africa staff, giving managers more time to focus on essential business processes

 Using an EOR means that an international company does not need to set up an entity in South Africa to employ South Africa-based workers.
 This saves them a lot in costs

 A South Africa employer of record has insight into the South African market and expertise in employment in the country

 All in all, it makes it a lot easier for companies to expand into South Africa.

 However, there are also a few disadvantages of using a South Africa employer of record to consider, such as those listed below.